Nathraktim/react-flexi-window/docs/API.md

 ### Dragging
 - Click and drag the window content area to move the window
 - If `boundary` is true, window will be constrained to viewport
+- **Smart Element Detection**: Dragging is automatically disabled when clicking on interactive elements:
+  - `INPUT`, `TEXTAREA`, `BUTTON`, `SELECT`, `A` (links)
+  - Elements with `contentEditable` attribute
+  - Elements inside links or buttons

 ### Resizing
 - Drag the edges or corners of the window to resize
 - Window will respect `minW`, `minH`, `maxW`, and `maxH` constraints
 - Corner handles allow diagonal resizing
 - Edge handles allow single-axis resizing

+### Viewport Responsiveness
+- Windows automatically adjust when the browser window is resized
+- Size constraints are re-evaluated on viewport changes
+- Position is adjusted to keep windows within boundaries (when `boundary` is enabled)

+### Text Selection
+- Text selection is preserved when not actively dragging or resizing
+- During interactions, text selection is temporarily disabled for better UX

 ### Resize Handles
 - **Top edge**: Resize height (cursor: n-resize)